NEWS RELEASE

 [Excellent Work Award]

-The Hokkaido Shimbun newspaper head office building is located in the Sosei Higashi district, where Sapporo City is focusing on urban development, and stands along Odori, known as Sapporo's main street.
-The space and traffic lines that encourage communication among workers are called the "3C (Colorful / Connect / Communication) Zone" and are arranged to face Odori.
-In addition to vertical traffic lines such as stairs and elevators, functions that workers frequently visit, such as a multi-purpose workplace that contributes to work and relaxation, a terrace, and a kitchen, are concentrated here.
-This space also contributes to reducing the environmental impact of the office, as a buffer zone to the main office space behind it. facade, which displays the ever-changing activities of producing and disseminating information, like a newspaper page, and a tower sprayed with locally produced waste brick powder that has a chimney and vertical traffic lines, have been installed to create a mass media base that is loved by the local community.
+Located in the Sosei Higashi district, where Sapporo City is prioritizing urban development, the Hokkaido Shimbun newspaper's headquarters building stands along Odori, known as Sapporo's main street.
+The space and flow of workers that encourage communication are called the "3C (Colorful / Connect /Collaboration) Zone," and it is positioned facing Odori.
+This zone brings together frequently used functions, such as vertical flow lines like stairs and elevators, as well as a multipurpose workspace for work and relaxation, a terrace, and a kitchen.
+This space also serves as a buffer zone for the main office space behind it, helping to reduce the environmental impact of the office space. facade, which displays the constantly changing activities required for the production and dissemination of information, resembles a newspaper page, and features a tower made of locally produced recycled bricks sprayed with chimneys and vertical flow lines, has created a mass media hub beloved by the local community.

-The "3C Zone," which brings together activities unique to a newspaper company, was evaluated for its dual function of expressing activity in the city and forming a buffer zone with the external environment, as well as proposing a new building facade for cold regions.
+The "3C Zone," which brings together activities unique to a newspaper company, was praised for its dual functions of expressing these activities to the city and forming a buffer zone between the company and the external environment, and for proposing a new building facade for cold regions.

 [Excellent Work Award]